akkana/pytopo/docs/sphinxdoc/index.rst

   pip install pytopo

-It requires GTK and several related dependencies.
+It requires GTK and several related packages.
-I've tried to include the dependencies in setup.py so pip install will pull them in automatically.
-Some of the dependencies may require a C compiler and Python development headers.
+Some of the dependencies may require a C compiler and Python development headers on some systems.

-Once you've installed the package, the command to run is *pytopo*.
+The package installs two commands: ```pytopo``, the main map viewer, and ```ellie```, which analyzes track logs and can print statistics or, if you have matplotlib installed, plot an elevation profile.

 `PyTopo's source is hosted on GitHub <https://github.com/akkana/pytopo>`_ if you want the latest and greatest.
+It may be well ahead of the PyPI version.

 ============